Meet the Team

 Zoë Denman

 Zoe Denman is the visionary behind repurposing medical tubing.
 She has amassed almost three miles of tubing in the last few years of her Mother’s life, actress Brooke Laurel Denman. (b.1968-d.2024) Brooke was on home dialysis and Zoë was outraged over the vast amount of tubing that gets discarded each day.
-She decided to do something about it.
+She decided to take action.
+Zoë and her team are developing our docudrama.

-Our docudrama is a combination of a love story and a documentary about a man, Paolo, who meets Aphrodite at sunrise on the beach.
+Our docudrama is a blend of a love story and a documentary about Paolo, a man who meets Aphrodite at sunrise on the beach.
 She appears to him wearing a swimsuit made of medical tubing.
-She morphs into Marlina, our spokesperson who takes Paolo on a disturbing journey of dystopia with plastic debris as far as the eye can see.
-Marlina shows him how artists are repurposing discarded tubing into many art and useful things to benefit the world.
-Kelly Campbell in her dual role of Aphrodite/Marlina and Zoë Denman-Wagner head up the production research.
+She morphs into Marlina, our spokesperson, who takes Paolo on a disturbing journey through a dystopian landscape with plastic debris as far as the eye can see.
+Marlina shows him how artists are repurposing discarded tubing into various art pieces and useful items that benefit the world.
+Kelly Campbell, in her dual role as Aphrodite/Marlina, and Zoë Denman-Wagner head up the production research.

 This will appear on YOUTUBE, PATREON, VIMEO and TUBI.